variantstudios/tilekyle.com/pages/about-us/index.md

       company.
 Sheila is married to her amazing husband and they have 2 kids.
       When she isn’t working, she is enjoying life on her family’s hobby farm full of all kinds of fur babies and never ending projects!
+  - name: Kevin Pyle
+    position: Production Manager
+    image_path:
+    bio: >-
+      Kevin started with Tile Kyle May 2019.
+He has over 22 years of experience including flooring, cabinet installation, high end trim carpentry, designing/building custom built ends/closets and traveling nationwide for 3 years providing proof of concept for a wood substrate rock climbing wall company.
+Kevin enjoys starting with a pile of materials and watching what it becomes.
+In his free time, you can find him rock climbing, whitewater kayaking, skate/snowboarding, enjoying quiet time and spending time with his two children.
+Kevin is a Colorado native, however, he lived in Mexico for two years and managed an American owned nightclub in Puerto Vallarta, Mexico in his early twenties.
 permalink: /about-us/
 header_image_path: /assets/images/work/wendys/002.jpg
 search_engine_optimization: